sav-che/TL-2/Authors/Rogers, Frederick Arundel {std. F.A. Rogers}.md

-> [!cite] BHL link: this entry starts at [page 858](https://www.biodiversitylibrary.org/item/103624#page/872/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 858](https://www.biodiversitylibrary.org/page/33190329) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Rogers, Frederick Arundel (1876-1944), English-born South African clergyman and botanist; son of W. Moyle Rogers; studied at Oxford; to South Africa for the South African Church Railway Mission 1904-1911, from 1911 as head of this Mission; Archdeacon of Pietersburg, Transvaal 1914; collected plants in S. Africa, Rhodesia, Belgian Congo 1904-1925, Iraq 1929-1930, Syria, Cyprus, Greece and Switzerland 1930. (*F.A.
-Rogers*).
+Rogers, Frederick Arundel (1876-1944), English-born South African clergyman and botanist; son of W. Moyle Rogers; studied at Oxford; to South Africa for the South African Church Railway Mission 1904-1911, from 1911 as head of this Mission; Archdeacon of Pietersburg, Transvaal 1914; collected plants in S. Africa, Rhodesia, Belgian Congo 1904-1925, Iraq 1929-1930, Syria, Cyprus, Greece and Switzerland 1930.
+**Abbreviated name**: *F.A.
+Rogers*

 #### Herbarium and types